-Via the Southern Expressway, via McLaren Vale – the Gateway to the Fleurieu, and the South Eastern Freeway via Echunga to Meadows or via Mt Barker to Strathalbyn.
+Travel from Adelaide using the Southern Expressway, via McLaren Vale – the Gateway to the Fleurieu.
+Access from the Adelaide Hills using the South Eastern Freeway via Echunga to Meadows, or via Mt Barker to Strathalbyn.
 There are also many scenic drives through the hills by way of minor sealed roads.

 Travellers from the eastern States can enter the region via a free ferry across the River Murray at Wellington.
 It operates 24 hours a day with only a short wait between crossings.

 An interpreted touring route, the Fleurieu Way, circles the Peninsula, linking the Great Ocean Road and the Adelaide metro area to the Fleurieu.
 More info about our Self Drive Touring routes.

 2WD is suitable for travelling throughout most of the region.
 Many beaches allow vehicle access, such as Moana, Silver Sands, Sellicks and Aldinga.
 For the Coorong National Park and Goolwa Beach you need a 4WD.
 Some sections in the Deep Creek Conservation Park are also restricted to 4WD access.
 Check signage and conditions prior to entry.